Freddie Freeman Player Props: Dodgers vs. Reds

 Freddie Freeman At The Plate

-- Among qualified hitters in MLB action, he ranks second in batting average, third in on-base percentage, and second in slugging.
+- Among qualifying hitters, he ranks third in batting average, while his on-base percentage ranks fourth and he is third in slugging.

-- Freeman will look to extend his seven-game hitting streak.
-He's batting .350 with one homer during his last games.

-- Freeman has picked up a hit in 80 of 102 games this season, with multiple hits 41 times.

-- Freeman has had at least one RBI in 42.2% of his games this season (43 of 102), with more than one RBI 17 times (16.7%).
-He has also been responsible for three or more of his team's runs in 11 contests.
+- Freeman has driven home a run in 43 games this year (41.7%), including more than one RBI in 16.5% of his games and producing three or more of his team's runs on 11 occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.